hughjonesd/huxtable/cran-comments.md

 ## R CMD check results

-A note about undeclared namespaces.
-This is a false positive: R6 and xml2 are indeed used.

-win-builder release gave an error about a test failure involving quarto.
-I think this is probably a temporary or configuration problem on win-builder, since the quarto tests work fine elsewhere, including on win-builder devel.
+OK on all platforms.

 ## revdepcheck results

-19 out of 19 packages were OK.
+21 out of 21 packages were OK.